MohammedFaragallah/nm-gift-registry-and-wishlist-lite/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Improvement - Added settings to toggle display of add to cart and edit delete columns on items table.
+* Fix - Improved ability to detect user's wishlist id in global context.
+* Fix - Improved plugin management of the 'allow_multiple_wishlists' settings.

 = 2.1.0 =
 * Feature - Ability to redirect to cart after adding wishlist items to cart.